Streampunk/dynamorse-deprecated/README.md

 Once you are happy with a design, hit the deploy button.
 This will send the flow to the dynamorse server and the server will attempt to run it.
 Check the debug tab on the right-hand-side for live debug messages and errors.

+### Thread pool size

+The default thread pool size for libuv, an underlying component of node, is only sufficient for 2 or 3 dynamorse nodes.
+To increase the size of the pool, set the `UV_THREADPOOL_SIZE` environment variable to a number higher than the default of `4`.
+On Mac/Linux:

+    export UV_THREADPOOL_SIZE=32

+On Windows:

+    set UV_THREADPOOL_SIZE=32

 ## Examples to try

 To follow.